elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> Yes, for security and privacy reasons, clipboard access is often restricted to ensure user-initiated actions and requires explicit permission from the user.
+    </div><br />
-  <div><strong>Interview Response:</strong> Yes, the clipboard is a “global” OS-level application program interface.
+  <div><strong>Technical Response:</strong> Yes, the clipboard is a “global” OS-level application program interface.
 So, most browsers allow read/write access to the clipboard only in the scope of specific user actions for security, e.g., an onclick event handlers.
 Also, it is forbidden to generate “custom” clipboard events with dispatchEvent in all browsers except Firefox.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />